TatianaVeda/Golang_bookworms/README.md

 Once the forum is up and running:

+1. Go to the homepage: http://localhost:8080
 1. Register a new account.
 1. Log in to create posts or comments, like or dislike.
 1. Browse the forum by posts and interact with other users by likes and comments.
-1. Filter posts by different categories and participate in discussions.
+1. Filter posts by different categories on the homepage.
-1. Search posts for specific content or topic.
+1. Search posts on the homepage for specific content or topic.
 1. Explore user profile and see your posts, comments, liked content.

-#### Future Enhancements
+### Extra Features
+* A search bar allows user to search for specific posts or topics
+* The profile panel allows the user to view posts and comments they have created or liked, with links to the full content of all posts listed.

 ### Contributors: